gurpiarbassi/Ticketing/README.md

 # Ticketing
-search for train station names
+search for train station names using fast efficient algorithm.